ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 As specified in {{Section A.2.2 of RFC9528}}, the trigger message is an empty POST request that C sends to the EDHOC resource at RS, as intended to trigger a response conveying EDHOC message\_1.

 If the access token is issued for a group-audience (see {{Section 6.9 of RFC9200}}), then C can perform an EDHOC "roll call", by sending the trigger message as a group request over IP multicast {{I-D.ietf-core-groupcomm-bis}}.
-For the sake of efficiency, it is expected that the group-audience is appropriately associated with a CoAP group and/or application group (see {{Section 2 of I-D.ietf-core-groupcomm-bis}}), so that only the RSs belonging to the group-audience receive the trigger message.
+For the sake of efficiency, it is expected that the group-audience is appropriately associated with a CoAP group and/or application group (see {{Section 2 of I-D.ietf-core-groupcomm-bis}}), so that only the resource servers belonging to the group-audience receive the trigger message.
 After that, C can receive a different EDHOC message_1 from each of the targeted RSs and separately progresses the corresponding EDHOC sessions, by sending a different EDHOC message_2 to each RS that has replied with an EDHOC message_1.

 ### EDHOC message\_1

-The processing of EDHOC message\_1 is specified in {{Section 5.2 of RFC9528}}.
+The processing of EDHOC message\_1 is as specified in {{Section 5.2 of RFC9528}}.

 ### EDHOC message\_2

-The processing of EDHOC message\_2 is specified in {{Section 5.3 of RFC9528}}, with the following additions:
+The processing of EDHOC message\_2 is as specified in {{Section 5.3 of RFC9528}}, with the following additions:

 * The authentication credential CRED\_R specified by the message field ID\_CRED\_R is AUTH\_CRED\_C.

-* If the EAD\_2 field includes the EAD item ACE-OAuth Access Token, then RS MUST ensure that the access token specified in the EAD item is valid.
-If the EAD\_2 field includes the EAD item Session ID, then RS MUST ensure that the access token associated with the session identifier SESSION\_ID specified in the EAD item and with the AUTH\_CRED\_C used in the EDHOC session is valid.
+* The EAD\_2 field MUST include an EAD item that specifies the access token issued to C and bound to AUTH\_CRED\_C, if and only if C does not specify the access token in an EAD item within the EAD\_4 field of the later EDHOC message\_4 in the same EDHOC session.

-Note that, in this case, C uploads the Access Token or session ID before RS is authenticated, since C will not gain knowledge of the identity of RS until having verified EDHOC message_3.
+  Note that, in this case, C specifies the access token before RS is authenticated, since C will not gain knowledge of the identity of RS until having verified EDHOC message_3.
 In particular, in the case of a group-audience, when there may be multiple legitimate resource servers, C does not yet know which member of the group-audience it communicates with (if any).

+  RS MUST verify that the access token specified in the EAD item is valid.
 The validation follows the procedure specified in {{rs-c}}.
 If such validation fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}) and it MUST abort the EDHOC session.

   Editor's note: Instead of ERR\_CODE = 1, consider using ERR\_CODE = 3 "Access Denied"  defined in draft-ietf-lake-authz

 ### EDHOC message\_3

-The processing of EDHOC message\_3 is specified in {{Section 5.4 of RFC9528}}, with the following additions:
+The processing of EDHOC message\_3 is as specified in {{Section 5.4 of RFC9528}}, with the following additions:

 * The authentication credential CRED\_I specified by the message field ID\_CRED\_I is AUTH\_CRED\_RS.

 ### EDHOC message\_4

-The processing of EDHOC message\_4 is specified in {{Section 5.5 of RFC9528}}, with the following additions:
+The processing of EDHOC message\_4 is as specified in {{Section 5.5 of RFC9528}}, with the following additions:

-* If the EAD\_4 field includes the EAD item ACE-OAuth Access Token, then RS MUST ensure that the access token specified in the EAD item is valid.
-If the EAD\_4 field includes the EAD item Session ID, then RS MUST ensure that the access token associated with the session identifier SESSION\_ID specified in the EAD item and with the AUTH\_CRED\_C used in the EDHOC session is valid.
+* The EAD_4 field MUST include an EAD item that specifies the access token issued to C and bound to AUTH_CRED_C, if and only if C did not specify the access token in an EAD item within the EAD\_2 field of the previous EDHOC message\_2 in the same EDHOC session.

+  RS MUST verify that the access token specified in the EAD item is valid.
 The validation follows the procedure specified in {{rs-c}}.
 If such validation fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}) and it MUST abort the EDHOC session.

   Editor's note: Instead of ERR\_CODE = 1, consider using ERR\_CODE = 3 "Access Denied"  defined in draft-ietf-lake-authz